How to Locate Legal and Non-Legal Journal Articles

 Index to Legal Periodicals also covers Anglo-American law journal articles prior to 1980.
 This series began in 1886, but indexes articles from well before that date.
 For information about ILP in print, see the chart above.

-Index to Periodical Articles Related to Law (see chart above) indexes literature from non-legal sources, beginning with 1958.
+Index to Periodical Articles Related to Law (see chart above) indexes literature from non-legal sources from 1958 to 2007.
 Volumes up to 1979 also include legal periodicals which were not covered in the Index to Legal Periodicals.
 This is available online through Hein (W&M only).

 Non-Legal Journal Articles